Benchmarking projected Hartree-Fock as an approximation: Abstract

 \section{Abstract}

-We benchmark angular-momentum projected Hartree-Fock calculations as an approximation to full configuration-interaction results in a shell model basis.
+We benchmark angular-momentum projected{-after-variation} Hartree-Fock calculations as an approximation to full configuration-interaction results in a shell model basis.
 For such a simple approximation we find reasonably good agreement between excitation spectra, including for many odd-$A$ and odd-odd nuclides.
-We frequently find shape coexistence, in the form of multiple Hartree-Fock minima, which demonstrably improves the spectrum in the $sd$- and $pf$-shells.
+We frequently find shape coexistence, in the form of multiple Hartree-Fock minima; {mixing in shape coexistence, the first step beyond single-reference projected Hartree-Fock}, demonstrably improves the spectrum in the $sd$- and $pf$-shells.
 The complex spectra of germanium isotopes present a challenge: for even $A$ the spectra are only moderately good and those of odd $A$ bear little resemblance to the configuration-interaction results.
 Despite this failure we are able to broadly reproduce the odd-even staggering of ground state binding energies, save for germanium isotopes with $N > 40$.
 To illustrate potential applications, we compute the spectrum of the recently measured dripline nuclide $^{40}$Mg.
 All in all, projected Hartree-Fock often provides a better description of low-lying nuclear spectra than one might expect.
 Key to this is the use of gradient descent and unrestricted shapes.

 \submitto{\jpg}